Janison: When a personal agenda becomes foreign policy

 "This isn’t foreign policy," he asserted in May regarding his Ukraine interests, which combined representing Trump with his own business deals.
 "I’m asking them to do an investigation that they’re doing already and that other people are telling them to stop."

-But if this wasn't "foreign policy," why would Giuliani and other Trump partisans have pushed to remove Ukraine Ambassador Marie Yovanovich?
+But if this wasn't "foreign policy," why would Giuliani and other Trump partisans have pushed to remove Marie Yovanovitch as U.S. ambassador to Ukraine?

-Former Ukrainian Prosecutor General Yuriy Lutsenko had initially signed on to Giuliani's claims that the Bidens halted a probe into the big gas company Burisma.
-But since then, Lutsenko said he never saw “any possible violation of Ukrainian law by (Joe) Biden and by (Hunter Biden).”
+Former Ukrainian Prosecutor General Yuriy Lutsenko initially signed on to Giuliani's claims that the Bidens halted a probe into the big gas company Burisma.
+But since then, Lutsenko said he never saw “any possible violation of Ukrainian law by [Joe] Biden and by [Hunter Biden].”

-Claims from the Trump camp about the frustrated actions of another Ukrainian prosecutor, Victor Shokin, have also proved hollow.
+Claims from the Trump camp about the frustrated actions of another former Ukrainian prosecutor, Viktor Shokin, also have proved hollow.

 Senate Foreign Relations Committee Chairman Lindsey Graham said this week: "What I can tell you about the Trump policy toward Ukraine: It was incoherent.
 It depends on who you talk to; they seem to be incapable of forming a quid pro quo."